TylerRenfro/portfolio-2023/_research-artifacts/remote-usability-testing.md

       additionalAnswer2: "I would need to see the system first to make an accurate rating."
       fileName: "BA-session.mp4"
 usabilityTasks:
-    - name: "You have been assigned with onboarding Service in Bloom.
-Manually add the new provider account and input their information using the new Payright Web Portal"
+    - name: "You have been assigned with onboarding a new provider, Service in Bloom.
+Manually add the new provider account and input their information using the new Payright Web Portal."
       number: 1
-    - name: "You have been assigned with onboarding Service in Bloom.
-Manually add the new provider account and input their information using the new Payright Web Portal"
+    - name: "Manually add the Clients of Service in Bloom to their Chicago location.
+Client information and  documents can be found using the Jira link below."
       number: 2
-    - name: "You have been assigned with onboarding Service in Bloom.
-Manually add the new provider account and input their information using the new Payright Web Portal"
+    - name: "Manually add the Caregivers of Service in Bloom."
       number: 3
-    - name: "You have been assigned with onboarding Service in Bloom.
-Manually add the new provider account and input their information using the new Payright Web Portal"
+    - name: "You have been assigned with onboarding a new provider, Griswold.
+Manually add the new provider account and input their information using the new Payright Web Portal."
       number: 4
-    - name: "You have been assigned with onboarding Service in Bloom.
-Manually add the new provider account and input their information using the new Payright Web Portal"
-      number: 5
 followupSurvey:
   - question: How did you feel about using the software used today for onboarding Payright accounts?
     response1: "A breath of fresh air.
 It showed we what could be.
 I thought it was easy to use, a great flow and easy way to document all the information needed."